hernandezhdd/Machine-Learning-Stanford/README.md

 # Machine-Learning-Coursera
-Exercises from Introduction to Machine Learning, written in Octave programming language.
+Exercises from Introduction to Machine Learning, written in Octave/MATLAB programming language.
 Each folder has a main Jupyter notebook file named ex{n}.ipynb.

  #### List: